seedgeorge/SaveMyData/Article4/Article4_scatter_plot.md

 ##
 ```

-Of note here is that we can see how the `Ozone` and `Solar.R` variables in the data have some missing values, which we will need to pay attention to later on.
+Of note here is that we can see how the `Ozone` and `Solar.R` variables in the data have some missing values (NA's), which we will need to pay attention to later on.

 # 2. Make a Basic Plot